Pollen Feeder for Bees-Make Your Own

 How to Make a Pollen Feeder for Bees

-It is a common practice for beekeepers to offer protein or pollen substitutes to honey bee colonies.
-Even though they do a great job of collecting natural food – there may be a shortage in the field.
+It is a common practice for beekeepers to offer protein or pollen substitutes to their hives.
+Even strong colonies may experience a shortage of the resources bees need to collect.

-In some situations, premade patties are fed inside the hive, but you can offer dry pollen substitute too.
+In some situations, beekeepers prepare pollen patties to be fed inside the hive.
+But, you can offer dry pollen substitute too.
 I am going to show you a simple way to make your own pollen feeder for your honey bees.

 Feeders used to provide dry pollen/substitute can be as simple or as complex as you desire.
 You can purchase pre-made feeders in a variety of styles.